Be a traveller, not a tourist.

 Travel is like sharing, you bring money from one country and spend it in another.
 You can strengthen small communities around the world, simply by doing what you love.

 Eating in small restaurants, cafes and stalls ensures your money goes directly into the surrounding community.
-It also gives you an authentic insight into what the local and regional dishes are and how they eat them.
+It also gives you an authentic insight into what the local and regional dishes are and how people enjoy them.

 I love to find a little hole in the wall where the owners are likely to serve you food in the way that they would serve their own family.